fgmart/fgmart.github.io/_pages/grad.md

 * Be explicit about how your prior work prepares you for work with each of the faculty members with whom you are interested in working.

-**Where is the official catalog information about the graduate programs in Computer Science?**
+**8. Where is the official catalog information about the graduate programs in Computer Science?**

 Please see the &#147;catalog&#148; links next to each of the programs listed above.

-**For applying to the PhD program, can I be exempted from TOEFL/IELTS examination requirement?**
+**9. For applying to the PhD program, can I be exempted from TOEFL/IELTS examination requirement?**

 The Graduate School's [International Graduate Student Admission](https://catalog.utsa.edu/policies/admission/graduate/internationalgraduatestudents/)